 This 100% plant-based, fast-casual restaurant is a vegan’s dream.
-The multi-location HipCityVeg has menu items like ranch chicken sandwiches, vegan cheesesteaks, and even vegan milkshakes.
+The multi-location HipCityVeg has a menu that might surprise you with items like ranch chicken sandwiches, vegan cheesesteaks, and even vegan milkshakes.
 Take it to go, and have yourself a beautiful plant-based picnic in Rittenhouse Square.

-This entirely vegan coffeehouse in South Philly is one of our favorite places to swing by after a long run.
-The white chocolate lattes with coconut, almond, or soy milk are a delicious way to get your caffeine fix.
+This entirely vegan coffeehouse in South Philly easily makes the list as one of our favorite places to swing by after a long run.
+The white chocolate lattes with coconut, almond, or soy milk will deliciously satisfy your caffeine fix.
 But it’s the bagels and vegan cream cheese that make Grindcore House a Sunday brunch must.
-Fitt Tip: this place also sells Dottie’s vegan donuts — a crown jewel that even non-vegans devour in seconds.
+Fitt Tip: this place also sells vegan donuts — a crown jewel that even non-vegans devour in seconds.

 The man behind Philly favorites like Federal Donuts, Dizengoff, and Zahav also created this vegan falafel shop that’s consistently spotted with lines out the door.
-The limited menu may seem simple—falafel (in a salad or wrap), fries, and tahini shakes—but the flavors are anything but.
-People just can’t seem to get enough of the Israeli spice blends, the rich milkshakes, and the perfectly crisp falafel.
+The limited menu may seem simple—falafel (in a salad or wrap), fries, and tehina shakes—but the flavors are anything but.
+People just can’t seem to get enough of the Israeli spice blends, the addictive milkshakes, and the perfectly crisp falafel.

-A major complaint among vegans and vegetarians is that there’s not enough variety — not that we don’t love you, tofu.
-But Midtown’s Bar Bombón attracts vegans and non-vegans together with its delicious and creative Latin-inspired menu.
-Sure, there’s some seitan, but Bombon “beefs” up their dishes with other substantial ingredients like maitake mushrooms, roasted cactus, buffalo cauliflower, and fried yucca.
+A major complaint among vegans and vegetarians is that meals lack variety — not that we don’t love you, tofu.
+But Midtown’s Bar Bombón attracts vegans and non-vegans alike with its delicious and creative Latin-inspired menu.
+Sure, there’s seitan, but Bombon “beefs” up their dishes with other substantial ingredients like maitake mushrooms, roasted cactus, buffalo cauliflower, and fried yucca.
 They have a killer brunch menu and a full bar as well, so go ahead and enjoy that veggie-friendly Sunday Funday!

 Vedge takes vegan to the next level, making plants totally posh.
 This Midtown spot is super popular among the Philly foodie scene, even for non-vegans.
 Vedge has even been called one of the best vegan restaurants in America (judge for yourself).
-Save room for dessert because their ice cream sampler—with rotating flavors like spicy Mexican chocolate and strawberry-rhubarb—will make you wonder how something so decadent can be dairy-free.
+Save room for dessert because their ice cream sampler—with rotating flavors like spicy Mexican chocolate and strawberry-rhubarb—will make you wonder how this decadence can be dairy-free.
 Just make sure you make a reservation because this destination fills up fast.

 Choolaah has some of the most flavorful and healthy eats in the city.
-This King of Prussia Town Center eatery combines Indian favorites with BBQ, and their menu features both vegan- and vegetarian-friendly options.
+This King of Prussia Town Center eatery combines Indian favorites with BBQ, and their menu features both vegan and vegetarian-friendly options.
 We recommend the veggie masala bowl with rice or the legendary Choolaah Salad with veggie croquettes.
-It’s good to be plant-based here, but with so many options available, it may take you some time to make up your mind.
+It’s good to be plant-based here, but with so many options, it may take some time to make up your mind.

-If you’re looking to take your vegan adventure to Fishtown, look no further than this cozy café under the El.
-With kombucha on tap and menu items like banana chocolate bread pudding and vegan waffle bites, you won’t miss meat for a moment.
-The buffalo cauliflower might not actually be addictive, but we can’t seem to stop eating it.
+If you’re looking to take your vegan adventure to Fishtown, mark down this cozy café under the El.
+With kombucha on tap and menu items like banana chocolate bread pudding and vegan waffle bites, you’ll forget all about meat.
+The buffalo cauliflower might not have addictive ingredients, but for some reason we can’t stop eating it.

-Mozzarella sticks, wings, pigs in a blanket… bar food has never been known for being particularly vegetarian-friendly.
+Mozzarella sticks, wings, pigs in a blanket.
+Bar food has never been known for being particularly vegetarian-friendly.
 Until now.
-Thanks to Charlie was a sinner., patrons can order avocado toast and the famed zucchini "crab cake" sliders.
-They’ve got some of the tastiest mocktails in the city and, did we mention you also can get an alcoholic wheatgrass shot?
+Thanks to Charlie was a sinner. (we don’t talk about Charlie), patrons can order from an all vegan bar menu, and that includes avocado toast and the famed zucchini "crab cake" sliders.
+They’ve got some of the tastiest mocktails in the city, too.
+Did we mention you also can get an alcoholic wheatgrass shot?
+That's pretty sinful.

 When MOM’S Market opened in Philadelphia, we were pretty thrilled.
 So we were beyond stoked to find Naked Lunch, their in-store restaurant that is vegetarian and all-organic!
 Grab a Jammed Yam (stuffed sweet potato) or a sushi bowl packed with miso-tofu.
 Plus, with draft kombucha and raw juices, you can sip while you snack — all after you shop!